benjamin051000/Obsidian-F22/✅ Verification/📙 Notes/BDD/Apply ROBDD.md

 ## Create specification
-Use a truth table to come up with a BDD
+Use a truth table to come up with a [[BDD, ROBDD]]
 Use a truth table to determine the outputs (she used [[Minterm, Maxterm]] s)

 Now, check if someone's circuit is correct.

+## Verify a new circuit
+Check if two BDDs have the same root node
+- Assuming they have been constructed using the same variable ordering
+- This is due to canonicity!